Free Consultations Available

 Meet the Team

-Yonas and Phillabaum provides legal services to real people, facing real world situations.
+Yonas and Phillabaum LLC provides legal services to real people, facing real world situations.
 Our legal team works diligently to educate and advocate on behalf of their clients.

 Get Started With a Team That Will Fight for You.